COVID-19 - cause of death or co-morbidity: the answer of pathologists

 The Koch Institute was initially against autopsies

-At the initial stage of the coronavirus epidemic in Germany, the Robert Koch State Institute (RKI), which coordinates the fight against infectious diseases in the country, for safety reasons, did not recommend performing autopsies on dead patients with SARS-CoV-2 in the body.
+At the initial stage of the coronavirus epidemic in Germany, the Robert Koch State Institute (RKI), which coordinates the fight against infectious diseases in the country, for safety reasons, did not recommend performing autopsies on deceased patients with SARS-CoV-2 in the body.
 Back in early April, the RKI on its website strongly recommended “to avoid examining internal organs, not performing autopsies or other actions that cause aerosol leakage”.

 Then the institute changed its mind, and its deputy director Lars Schaade at a press conference in Berlin even specifically pointed out the importance of opening autopsies as often as possible.